Paperback-iOS/website/src/help/guides/extension-development/intro-to-sources.md

 If you do not hold this kind of infrastructure, as Paperback does not, the app needs to be designed in a way where it can dynamically read **other** content providers.

 This design paradigm has many benefits.
-The Apple Store is very restrictive on content provided to iOS devices, however with a generic source system which can be added into the application at runtime allows all sorts of content to be made available, only requiring the users to install each module correctly.
+The Apple App Store is very restrictive on content provided to iOS and iPadOS devices, however with a generic source system which can be added into the application at runtime allows all sorts of content to be made available, only requiring the users to install each module correctly.